What Is TenX?

 How Does TenX Work?

 The mission of the TenX team is to make “any blockchain asset spendable instantly.”
 To do this, they’ve built a wallet and card system on top of the COMIT network – a routing protocol that enables payments across blockchains.

 You’re not able to access your wallet’s private keys for now.
 Instead, TenX stores them in a mixture of hot (online) and cold (offline) storage solutions that are on par with industry standards.
 Once the wallet is integrated with the COMIT network, you’ll have full control of your private keys.
 This integration was originally slated for the end of 2017.
 However, it has yet to occur.
 The TenX team now also states in a supplemental whitepaper that they are only contemplating giving users their private keys.

 You can make transactions by using either the TenX app or a physical TenX debit card.
 Unlike some other crypto cards, all of your coin assets remain as crypto up until the time you actually make a transaction.

 Using a DSS, you can set spending rules for your card and have further control of your funds.
 You can set purchase limits, daily spending limits, and withdrawal limits.

 You can also choose a portfolio of coins to use for spending.
 For example, you could arrange that each purchase will be split into 50 percent Bitcoin, 25 percent Ethereum, and 25 percent Litecoin.

 TenX Payment Platform

-Starting in Q3 2018, TenX will be releasing developer tools for start-ups, businesses, and merchants to tie into the COMIT network.
+Eventually, TenX will release developer tools for start-ups, businesses, and merchants to tie into the COMIT network.
 This will help TenX to expand beyond just debit cards and experiment with other asset classes like ETFs and derivatives.